Let’s start with the basic fundamentals of AI. What better place to start than the origins of the term “Artificial Intelligence”.

 Human Intelligence (HI) vs Artificial Intelligence (AI)

 Artificial General Intelligence (AGI): AGI refers to highly autonomous AI systems that possess general intelligence similar to human intelligence.
 While AGI is still a hypothetical concept, its potential impact, if realized, could be profound to the human race.
+Keep in mind, that according to some schools of thought AGI in 2026 is either imminent or already achieved by some definitions.
+This framing is still under active debate and revisions.

 Now let’s not get ahead of ourselves just yet.
 You see, we humans still have several advantages (for now) vs AI.